chrischiedo/chrischiedo.github.io/_posts/2022-10-10-getting-started-with-rust.md

 ## Rust Courses

-If you like taking structured courses, then here are some of my favourites:
+If you like taking structured courses, then here are some of my favorites:

 - [Take your first steps with Rust](https://learn.microsoft.com/en-us/training/paths/rust-first-steps/): This is a free 5-hour Learning Path on Microsoft Learn.
 The content is beginner-friendly and covers most of Rust basics.
 - [Rust Essential Training](https://www.linkedin.com/learning/rust-essential-training): This is a course on LinkedIn Learning (Subscription needed).